PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

 \subsubsection{Manual Validation of \poligraph{}s}

-We manually evaluate whether \tool{} extracts the correct edges.
+How accurate is \tool{} in generating \poligraph{}s from policies \wrt{} the definitions in Section~\ref{sec:terminology}?
+To answer this question, we manually evaluate whether \tool{} extracts the correct edges.
 To evaluate the \textit{precision} of \poligraph{} edges, we sample five edges from each of 100 randomly selected \poligraph{}s in the dataset and read the corresponding policy text to validate whether each edge is correctly extracted from the text.
 To help with this evaluation, \tool{} stores the sentences from which each edge is generated.
-We find that the precision for \COLLECT{} edges is \result{90.4\%}, and the precision for \SUBSUME{} edges is \result{87.7\%}.\footnote{We do not evaluate recall as it turned out to be difficult for humans to label edges without biases for all data types and entities.
-We will report recalls in Section~\ref{subsec:comparison-with-policylint} where we consider a subset of common data types.}
+We find that the precision for \COLLECT{} edges is \result{90.4\%}, and the precision for \SUBSUME{} edges is \result{87.7\%}.
+We do not evaluate recall as it turned out to be difficult for humans to label edges without biases for all data types and entities.
+We will report recalls in Section~\ref{subsec:comparison-with-policylint} where we consider a subset of common data types.

 In theory, false positive edges can propagate to more incorrect inferences.
 For example, a false \textit{advertiser}\edge{COLLECT} \textit{personal information} edge would lead to wrong inferences of \textit{advertiser} collecting all data types subsumed by \textit{personal information}.
-However, we find that such cases are rare, and false positives are often caused by recognizing irrelevant phrases as data types or entities\footnote{For example, in the sentence ``the app may use third party code'', \tool{} mistakes ``third party code'' as a data type.}, which is less of an issue if we scope the analysis to a subset of common data types or entities (as we show in Section~\ref{subsec:comparison-with-policylint}).
+However, we find that such cases are rare, and false positives are often caused by recognizing irrelevant phrases as data types or entities.
+For example, in the sentence ``the app may use third party code'', \tool{} mistakes ``third party code'' as a data type.
+This is less of an issue if we scope the analysis to a subset of common data types or entities (as in Section~\ref{subsec:comparison-with-policylint}).
 Most false-positive edges come from NLP errors including: (1) NER recognizing irrelevant phrases as data types or entities, and (2) mistaking some interrogative or negative sentences as affirmative statements.

-We also evaluate \tool{}'s purpose classification model. \begin{revisionB} We randomly sample five purposes phrases identified by the purpose classifier from each policy in the test set, manually assign labels to the phrases, and compare them to the ones labelled by the purpose classification model. \end{revisionB} Overall, the \textit{macro-averaged precision} and \textit{recall} are \result{91.0\%} and \result{94.8\%}, respectively, for this multi-label multi-class classification task.
+We also evaluate \tool{}'s purpose classification model.
+We randomly sample five purposes phrases identified by the purpose classifier from each policy in the test set, manually assign labels to the phrases, and compare them to the ones labelled by the purpose classification model.
+Overall, the \textit{macro-averaged precision} and \textit{recall} are \result{91.0\%} and \result{94.8\%}, respectively, for this multi-label multi-class classification task.